DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: Introduction

-This work discusses a special case of the data-lake: the \textbf{metadata-lake}\footnote{One of the first mentions of the term ``metadata-lake'' is in Sankar (2021).}, for which the admissible data is constrained to metadata encoded in plain-text.
-Given a setting where such a metadata-lake ingests metadata from various distributed data sources, it induces a \textbf{virtual data-lake} (see Section~4), due to the unified access of distributed data sources, while being its own metadata catalog, cf.~Serra (2024), Ch.~6.
-A metadata-lake can also be seen as a kind of \textbf{data catalog}, as it represents an inventory of available datasets.
-However, a data catalog product typically builds a database from metadata fields in linked databases (such as column descriptions), while the metadata-lake incorporates metadata from records in linked databases (such as bibliographic metadata).
-Another related metadata system is the \textbf{data map} (Rooney et al. 2021), which compared to the metadata-lake differs by focusing on tracking metadata changes, whereas the metadata-lake provides an aggregation of current metadata records.
+A metadata-lake can also be seen as a \textbf{data catalog}, as it represents an inventory of available datasets.
+However, a data catalog typically builds a database from metadata fields in linked databases (such as column descriptions), while the metadata-lake incorporates metadata from records in linked databases (such as bibliographic metadata).
+Another related metadata system is the \textbf{data map} (Rooney et al. 2021), which differs by focusing on tracking metadata changes, whereas the metadata-lake provides an aggregation of current metadata records.

 The foundational data structure of the metadata-lake is the entity-relationship model, where entity attributes are handled as a ``metadata repository supporting multiple formats without record conversion'' (Zeng and Qin 2022, Ch.~8.5.2), while the entity relations are handled as ``aggregation and enriched metadata records in a repository'' (Zeng and Qin 2022, Ch.~8.5.3).